james-jory/segment-personalize-workshop/exercise1/README.md

 Click the "Add job" button and enter the following information.

 * Enter a job name such as "SegmentEventsJsonToCsv".
-* For IAM role, a role has already been created for you that starts with the name "SegmentPersonalizeWorkshop-GlueServiceRole-...".
+* For IAM role, a role has already been created for you that starts with the name "module-personalize-GlueServiceRole-...".
 Select this role.
 * Leave Type as "Spark".
 * For "This job runs", click the radio button "A new script to be authored by you".
 * Leave everything else the same and click Next at the bottom of the form.